-SDG&E requests the recovery in rates of the following 2024 revenue requirements presented in the updated direct testimony of SDG&E witness Hua:
+SDG&E requests the recovery in rates of the following 2024 revenue requirements9 presented in the direct testimony of SDG&E witness Hua:

-- 1. 2024 ERRA Revenue Requirement of \$487.7432.5 million for recovery of the "up-to-market" energy procurement costs, which include GHG costs, associated with serving SDG&E's bundled service customers.
-SDG&E also seeks recovery of the projected 2023 year-end balance recorded to ERRA of \$23.726.9 million; 10,11 - 2.
-2024 PABA Revenue Requirement of \$\frac{113.890.5}{113.890.5}\$ million for recovery of the "above-market" costs and revenues associated with all generation resources that are eligible for cost recovery through PCIA rates, and recovery of the projected 2023 year-end balance recorded to PABA of (\$\frac{3231}{3231.3})\$ million;
+- 1. 2024 ERRA Revenue Requirement of \$432.5 million for recovery of the "up-to-market" energy procurement costs, which include GHG costs, associated with serving SDG&E's bundled service customers.
+SDG&E also seeks recovery of the projected 2023 year-end balance recorded to ERRA of \$26.9 million; 10,11 - 2.
+2024 PABA Revenue Requirement of \$90.5 million12 for recovery of the "above-market" costs and revenues associated with all generation resources that are eligible for cost recovery through PCIA rates, 13 and recovery of the projected 2023 year-end balance recorded to PABA of (\$32.3) million; ^{14,15} - 3.
+2024 CTC Revenue Requirement of \$16.8 million for recovery of above-market costs associated with CTC-eligible resources from all customers;